Welcome to the WECA Food Program!

 Enrolling Your Own Child:

-If you meet income standards, you may be paid for meals, and snacks served to your own residential child or other residential children.
-At least one daycare child must be served each meal and snack with your own child or residential child.
+If you meet income standards, you may be paid for meals and snacks served to your own residential child or foster child.
+The proper application must be submitted and approved by the Food Program office.
+At least one child in care must be served at the same meal or snack.

 Enrolling a Person 13 Years or Older with Special Needs:

-Children may be claimed on the Food Program until they reach their 13th birthday.
-Persons 13 years or older may be claimed if they are verified as having special needs and the provider is approved to provide special-needs care.
-A Verification of Special Needs form must be completed and signed by the child’s doctor.
+Children can be claimed on the Food Program until they reach their 13th birthday.
+Persons 13 years or older may be claimed if they are verified as having special needs and if the provider is approved to provide care for persons over 13.
+A Verification of Special Needs form must be completed and signed by the proper authority.

-Sometimes children can’t be served a required meal component because of a special dietary need or disability.
+Sometimes children can’t be served a required meal component due to a special dietary need or a disability.
 A parent may also request that a child receive an approved milk substitute due to lifestyle preference.

-Depending on the circumstances, a Special Diet/Nondairy Substitute Form must be completed by the appropriate medical authority or the parent and submitted to the WECA office so the child can be reimbursed properly.
+Depending on the circumstances, a Special Diet Form must be completed by the appropriate medical authority or by the parent and then submitted to the Food Program office.
+You must also submit a Special Dietary Needs Tracking Form.

-- The program is available to all children in care without regard to race, color, national origin, age, sex, or disability.
+The Food Program is available to all children in care without regard to race, color, national origin, age, sex, or disability.

-- As a childcare provider, you will give each parent/guardian a letter describing Food Program benefits and their right to receive them (or post this information where all families can see it).
-Parents then complete an enrollment form for each of their children.
+You will give each parent/guardian a letter describing Food Program benefits and their right to receive them (or you can post this information where all families can see it).
+Parents will then complete an enrollment form for each of their children.

 - Currently, you will receive the following reimbursement for each meal served.

-- A maximum of two meals + one snack or two snacks + one meal per child per day can be claimed
+- A maximum of two meals + one snack or two snacks + one meal per child per day can be reimbursed.